tessgi/TessGiWebsite/content/pages/observing/faq.md

 There are a number of tools available for data analysis, developed both by the GI Program Office and by the community.
 [These analysis tools can be found here](software.html).

+**I see an interesting feature in my TESS light curve.
+What could it be?**

+Some common sources of anomalous light curves features include the target star being on a bad CCD column or scattered light from the Earth and/or Moon.
+It is recommended that Full-Frame Images taken at the same time as the anomalous feature be checked to verify whether or not the interesting feature seen is astrophysical in nature.

 ## Miscellaneous